vmware-archive/ruby-client/README.md

       `strict` was introduced, which removes this padding.
 By default we set this to `true`, so you will get back exactly the range you request with `:start_time` and `:end_time`.
-If you wish to have the old behaviour, set this to `true`.
+If you wish to have the old behaviour, set this to `false`.
     * `:passthru` - as Wavefront develops it is hard to keep pace with the API changes and cover everything in the SDK.
 The `passthru` hash lets you pass parameters directly to the Wavefront API.